Public Speaking and Visual Presentations

 - Extemporaneous Speaking (ages 14-18).

-Visual Presentation Category List names all the categories that members may present in.
+The Visual Presentation Category List names all the categories that members may present in.
 Members need the category name and number to register for their Visual Presentation.
+This also includes important guidelines for Visual Presentations.

 A Visual Presentation is an illustrated talk or demonstration.
 Refer to the following for more information: